Skip to content

 The market cycle typically moves ahead of the economic cycle since investors make decisions in anticipation of the future.
 As such, the current market cycle stage can indicate which sectors will soon become market leaders:

-This dynamic, in which the market cycle leads the economic cycle, came to fruition during both the 2008 and 2020 recessions.
-In 2008, the S&P 500 peaked months ahead of US Monthly Real GDP’s top.
-Stocks sold off in anticipation of a worsening economy.
+This dynamic, in which the market cycle leads the economic cycle, came to fruition during the 2008 and 2020 recessions.
+In 2008, the S&P 500 peaked months ahead of US Monthly Real GDP’s top–stocks sold off in anticipation of a worsening economy.

 Chart of S&P 500 vs. US Monthly GDP between 2006-2010